This is the age-old conundrum for manufacturers…

 I was fortunate to discover how Lean could rapidly improve plant output and team morale, creating 25% more capacity in a large production facility that could not keep pace with sales.
 With Lean experts guiding our team, we did this in just six weeks without spending capital or adding labor.

-I was equally fortunate later, at a sister facility, to discover Modular Product Architecture.
+I was equally fortunate later, at a sister facility, to discover modularization.
 Our team, including a Lean sensei, could not break through the wall of complexity that had been created from decades of traditionally designed products and portfolio extensions.
 Lean alone could not make significant improvements until we reconceived and redesigned the product line.

-Embracing Modular Product Architecture, we removed 58% of the parts (14,000+ to under 7,000) while increasing the product’s size offerings by over 44%.
+Embracing modularizing, we removed 58% of the parts (14,000+ to under 7,000) while increasing the product’s size offerings by over 44%, by designing a configurable product platform.
 Focusing on product architecture also allowed us to combine two product lines into one, serving the expanded market without the extra overhead from carrying multiple lines.
-We created market variety, permanent double-digit cost reductions AND flow simplicity for the entire supply chain.
+We created market variety, permanent double-digit cost reductions, and flow simplicity for the entire supply chain.

 Figure 6: Expanded market offerings, reduced costs, and simplified supply chain